grayfrost90/bottle-lights/README.md

 2. Plug in ESP control box device
 3. Click the connect button
 4. Pick the serial device from the list
+5. The installer should now connect to the device and install the firmware

 ## Setup Instructions

 1. Connect the ESP control box to the bottle lights and a power source
+2. The installer should take you through the WiFi setup, if not do the following:
-2. Once booted, look for a WiFi network called "Bottle-Lights-xxxxxx" and connect to it
+   1. Once booted, look for a WiFi network called "Bottle-Lights-xxxxxx" and connect to it
-3. This will open a captive portal page to configure the WiFi.
+   2. This will open a captive portal page to configure the WiFi.
 If it doesn't connect, browse to [http://192.168.4.1](http://192.168.4.1)
-4. Enter the WiFi details and save, the ESP will now reboot and should connect to your WiFi
+   3. Enter the WiFi details and save, the ESP will now reboot and should connect to your WiFi

 ## Home Assistant Setup